smhammerton/smhammerton/content/authors/admin/_index.md

 title: Savannah Hammerton
 ---

 I am graduate student working towards an MS in Epidemiology & Biostatistics (emphasis in Epidemiology) and Graduate Certificate in Infectious Disease Epidemiology.
-I expect to graduate in May of 2022 and being a PhD in June!
+I expect to graduate in May of 2022 and begin my PhD in June!
 While this degree will also be in Epidemiology & Biostatistics, my emphasis will now be in data analysis and modeling.
 I have particular interest and research emphasis in infectious diseases.
 I am passionate about “real world” implications of public health research and practice on individuals and context‐aware data analytic approaches to answering epidemiological questions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Hammerton-CV.pdf" "newtab" >}}resumé{{< /staticref >}}.